 Selecting an Advisor

-From our experience, clients are often unsure about how to select an advisor they can trust with their financial status, concerns, and goals.
-The following websites provide some useful information on professional designations, how to select an advisor, questions to ask during your first meeting, and to check out prospective advisors’ regulatory background.
+From our experience, clients are often unsure how to select an advisor they can trust with their financial status, concerns, and goals.
+The following websites provide some useful information on professional designations, selecting an advisor, questions to ask during your first meeting, and checking out a prospective advisor’s regulatory background.

 - FINRA Investor Information (We recommend clicking the FINRA Broker Check & Understanding Professional Designations tabs under Most Viewed on the right)

 - The SEC’s Investor.gov

 - Certified Financial Planner Board of Standards, Inc

 Like any other relationship, the foundation of the relationship with your advisor should be built on trust and communication.
 Make sure you are completely confident with your choice before you move forward.

 Contact us to learn more about the benefits of financial planning and working with an RIA.